CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_eth_adapter_policy.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `geneve_enabled`:(bool) GENEVE offload protocol allows you to create logical networks that span physical network boundaries by allowing any information to be encoded in a packet and passed between tunnel endpoints.
 * `interrupt_scaling`:(bool) Enables Interrupt Scaling on the interface.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.